2018-2019 SOC Work Plan

 The SOC Program Manager will conduct the following activities for the current work team projects:

-- Facilitate work teams in completing Full Process projects through coordination of meeting logistics, agenda development, meeting facilitation, recording and distributing notes, and maintaining team member and stakeholder communications.
+- Facilitate work teams in completing Full and Modified Process projects through coordination of meeting logistics, agenda development, meeting facilitation, recording and distributing notes, and maintaining team member and stakeholder communications.

 - Coordinate commenting periods and promotion of newly revised practice standards.